eddavis2/Tiny-Basic/README.md

 # TinyBasic
-Interpreters for Tiny Basic.
+Interpreters for Tiny Basic written in GWBasic, C, C#, VB.Net, Python, Pascal, and others.
+Pure interpreters, e.g., not byte code, not even pre-tokenized.

-gw.bas is an interpreter for Tiny Basic written in GWBasic.
+For instance, gw.bas is an interpreter for Tiny Basic written in GWBasic.

 It supports:
 - bye/quit, clear, cls, end/stop, help, list, load, new, run, tron, troff